 It’s no secret that I view the word diet as a four letter word.
 That’s because they are often dangerous, unhealthy, temporary, hard on the head and mostly a short term solution to a long term problem.
 Sure there are a few variations on a theme but most diets at their core are calorie deficit diets.
 Sometimes you do that while eating lots of fat or no cabs, cutting refined sugar or meal replacement shakes but at their core they are all cutting your calories.
-So often we’re told, hear or are just put on a plan that gets us to take in 1200 calories to loose weight?
+So often we’re told, hear of or are just put on a plan that gets us to take in 1200 calories to lose weight?
 Ask yourself some questions as you read through this:

 - Why that number?

 - Where did that number come from?

 - How can it be the same for everyone no matter how tall, short, fat or gender?